SuhanNShetty/SuhanNShetty.github.io/_pages/about.md

 ### 2022
-- Our paper "Tensor Train for Global Optimization Problems in Robotics" is out on arXiv
+- Our paper "Tensor Train for Global Optimization Problems in Robotics" is out on arXiv (under review at the International Journal on Robotics Research (IJRR))
   - [Website](https://sites.google.com/view/ttgo/home)

 ### 2021